Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Uphill from the Albergue on the Aldea Empedron in Neda on day two of the Camino InglésUphill from the Albergue on the Aldea Empedron

 Farther along the main road you come to a giant building that used to be the supermarket, the Dia.
 You can see it in the photo, the building with the bright blue roof.
-Alas, post-pandemic, the Dia is now permanently closed.
-It is now a commercial center, with multiple businesses.
-There are sufficient cafés, however on this leg to Pontedeume, so you don't have to carry food if you don't want to.
+It is now an auto body shop.

 Walking along the AC-115 on day two of the Camino InglésWalking Along the AC-115